 Because employees have varying skills, attributes and abilities, and employers themselves vary in terms of their cultures, performance and ability to pay, there is often a range of pay rates in the market, even for the same jobs.
 Therefore, people professional must help thier organisations decide where it wants to position itself in the labour market to achieve its business and staffing objectives.

 For example, pay policies might be positioned to pay at the median level for the sector, occupation or locality.
-Others might use market data to feed into reference points in pay ranges, with rates for individual employees set according to factors such as performance - see our performance-related pay factsheet for more.
+Others might use market data to feed into reference points in pay ranges, with rates for individual employees set according to factors such as performance - see more on performance-related pay.

 There's very little published information on organisations’ market pricing practices.
 In general, private sector companies tend to benchmark against their own industries, and against companies of similar size (internationally as necessary).
 They also often ‘age’ pay databases up to a common date by applying a multiplier based on annualised salary movements, although such approaches are not invariably accurate.
 Some companies match generic jobs to a management consultancy database.